bzhao-1/PythonProjects_DSJavaProjects/Python Projects/Hangman Python/README.md

-Author: Ben Zhao
+# Author: Ben Zhao
+# Hangman In Python
 Fall 2021

-Hangman In Python
+For my final project in CS111(Carleton College) I created a Python OOP Hangman game using the John Zelle's graphics library.

-Our code involves three files in total.
-Our first file is hangman.py which contains the main logic behind our code.
+The first file is hangman.py which contains the main algorithim behind our code.
-This is were all of our functions and class is.
 The second file runs the game, hence why it's called RunGame.py.
-The final file is scrabble_dictionary.txt, from which we chose a random word for our hangman game.
-We also need the graphics.py documentation in order to run the graphics portion of the game.
+The final file is scrabble_dictionary.txt, from which we chose a random word for our hangman game The graphics.py documentation in order to run the graphics portion of the game.

 Rules and Regulations of the Game: